tranlv/Self-Driving-Car-Engineer-Part-1/Finding Lane Lines/README.md

 ![sample](https://github.com/tranlyvu/autonomous-vehicle-projects/blob/master/Finding%20Lane%20Lines/test_images_output/solidWhiteRightOutput.jpg)

-An example of [one of given test videos](https://github.com/tranlyvu/autonomous-vehicle-projects/blob/master/Finding%20Lane%20Lines/test_videos_output/solidWhiteRight.mp4) gone through the pipeline.
+These are examples of on 2 videos with [solid white lane lines](https://youtu.be/8O3j7ffj7MA) and [solid yellow white lane lines](https://youtu.be/vHA4nryV8QI) gone through the pipeline.

 ### Potential shortcomings in the pipeline